What would you say, in a poem, to a friend facing a serious diagnosis? ~ Megan Willome

 POETRY HAS WORDS FOR THE UN-WORDABLE

-When I got the news that my friend was facing a serious cancer diagnosis—the kind that comes with a grim prognosis—I knew better than to send her a get well card.
+When I got the news that my friend was facing a serious cancer diagnosis—the kind that comes with a grim prognosis—I knew better than to send her a get-well card.
 I told her I loved her and that I would pray a Psalm for her every day.
 (We both love the Psalms.)
 Keeping her before me daily meant that thoughts of her would pop up at other times of day, like when I read poetry.

-As the book club ended, I took a chance and sent my friend the poem.
+Weeks later, I took a chance and sent my friend the poem.
 She wrote back, “You know how when sometimes you read a poem and it’s as if all the thoughts you’ve been thinking are summed up in a way you couldn’t have put words to but cut to the quick of things?
 Well, I guess that is really poetry at its finest, isn’t it?
 I read this one and the tears immediately fell.
 It’s perfect.
 Intimately perfect.”

 Poetry has words for the un-wordable.
 It can make us think more clearly.
 It can make us feel things buried.
 And sometimes it can help us write the words we need to say.